DaleBingham/microservices-synchronous/README.md

 * people API for CRUD on people with .NET Core and MSSQL Server Express Linux
 * client API for CRUD on clients with Golang and MySQL (these are basically companies)
 * inventory API for CRUD on inventory with NodeJS and PostgreSQL
-* sale API for CRUD on sales (coming) with Java Spring Boot and MongoDB
+* sale API for CRUD on sales with Java Spring Boot and MongoDB
-* reporting API for read-only access on data from the above with eventual consistency (coming)
+* reporting API (coming soon) for read-only access on data from the above, i.e. sale linked to inventoryId, personId, and clientId for reference with the full recordset for each sale.
+Assuming one item per sale for simplicity.

 ## Setup